westial/karatemeter/README.md

 The score is measured by "g", the acceleration of gravity 9.8 (m/s2) or the strength of the gravitational field (N/kg).

-There is a [Quickstart](doc/Quickstart.pdf) document for fastly play with it.

-This project is hosted at [https://github.com/westial/karatemeter](https://github.com/westial/karatemeter)
+This project is hosted on [https://github.com/westial/karatemeter](https://github.com/westial/karatemeter)

 ## Warnings ##